jakelem/hw00-webgl-intro/README.md

 <p align= "center">

 For this project, I made a jiggly tofu.
 The cube vertices move along a sine wave, whose direction and amplitude are determined by the position of the mouse on the screen.
-The normals are offset based on a 3D Perlin noise derivative, as described by IQ [in this article](https://www.iquilezles.org/www/articles/morenoise/morenoise.htm).
-The tofu albedo is made of two interpolated colors based on 3D Perlin noise.
-Finally, 3D Perlin noise is also used as a specular map on the tofu.
+The normals are offset based on a 3D FBM derivative, as described by IQ [in this article](https://www.iquilezles.org/www/articles/morenoise/morenoise.htm).
+FBM is also used to interpolate colors for the tofu albedo and also as a specular map.

 ## Objective